UK accuses ‘Russian actors’ for meddling in 2019 election

 Tweets about this

-jackie oszczudlak UK accuses 'Russian actors' for meddling in 2019 election - ABC News - https://t.co/giXtrRGTyP via @ABC25 seconds ago
+jackie oszczudlak UK accuses 'Russian actors' for meddling in 2019 election - ABC News - https://t.co/giXtrRGTyP via @ABC19 minutes ago